emze77/retro-calculator/README.md

 Interpretation of The Odin Project calculator project.

 ## Features:
-* Three Displays: First Operator, Second Operator and Result.
+* Three displays: first operator, second operator and result.
-* Seperated Operators: Switch through operators to see different results.
+* Seperated operators: switch through operators to see different results.
-* Button to take over result as first operator.
+* Take-Over-Button: take result as next first operator.
-* LEDs turning Red with Errors / full capacity of input fields
+* LED-Colors: LEDs turning Red with Errors / full capacity of input field.

-## Learnings:
-* Basic use of objects.
-* Basic seperation of Logic and math.
+* Waiting-Mode: after 10 seconds without a key pressed, the LEDs blink in circle - starting from the actual position, in the actual color.
-*
+* Keybinding

-## PSEUDOCODE-TIMER
-- start @ page-load / press button
-- after 30 sec.: start waiting function.
-    1. Gehe durch Array:
-    1. 2x toggle current LED
-    2. 2x toggle next LED
-    3. 2x toggle third LED.
-- restart timer
-Every Button click: Ends function.